Juruena

 Major Trails And Attractions

-The Salto Augusto waterfall on the Juruena River is the park's most spectacular attraction, where the wide river plunges dramatically over a basalt escarpment.
-River expeditions along the Juruena reveal pristine Amazon forest, diverse wildlife, and indigenous cultural sites.
+The Salto Augusto waterfall on the Juruena River is the park's most spectacular attraction, where the wide river drops dramatically over a rocky escarpment.
+[1] River expeditions along the Juruena reveal pristine Amazon forest, diverse wildlife, and indigenous cultural sites.
 The transition between Amazon forest and Cerrado creates unusual landscape diversity.
 Fishing for giant catfish and peacock bass attracts dedicated anglers.
 The extreme remoteness provides authentic wilderness experiences for those willing to undertake the challenging journey to reach the park.
 Scientific research expeditions regularly discover species new to science.

 Visitor Facilities And Travel